 The SAVT’s VTS/Mentorship Committee focuses on mentorship, VTNE assistance, and raising awareness of RVT specialties.…

 The SAVT’s VTS/Mentorship Committee focuses on mentorship, VTNE assistance, and raising awareness of RVT specialties.
-They are hosting monthly programming that feature different RVTs who have a VTS.
+They are hosting monthly programming that features different RVTs who have a VTS.

 The first session was a Facebook event with Danielle Mierau, RVT VTS (ECC).
 Danielle shared her story and answered questions on our Facebook page over three days.
 In case you missed it we have put together the information below.
 Also included below is Danielle’s biography!